mstgnz/cronjob/README.md

-# cronjob
+# Cronjob

-Defining cronjob tasks in the crontab on a server and tracking and managing these tasks can be challenging.
-In this project, you can input cronjob definitions for all your projects and the corresponding URL information.
-This allows requests to be sent to the specified URLs on your behalf at the designated times.

-The time taken by triggered tasks, their responses, are logged, and notifications can be optionally sent to the email addresses you specify.
+### Timed Trigger

+It is difficult to manage cronjob tasks on a server.
+This project provides an environment where you can define your cronjob tasks.
+It allows you to manage and track your scheduled tasks in a more flexible way.

+## Features
+- Cronjob Definitions: Define cronjob tasks for each of your projects.
+- URL Information: Specify which URL to send requests to for each cronjob.
+- Task Scheduling: Determine when tasks will execute.
+- Logging: Detailed logs include task execution times and responses.
+- Email Notifications: Optionally send notifications to specified email addresses.
+- Message Notifications: Optionally send notifications to specified phone number.

-## atention
+## Considerations
-This application utilizes a database locking mechanism to prevent duplicate cronjob tasks when running multiple instances in a Kubernetes (k8s) environment.
+This application utilizes a database locking mechanism to prevent duplicated cronjob tasks when running multiple instances in a Kubernetes (k8s) environment.

-The instance that first adds a record to the triggered table will be the instance that triggers the cronjob task.
-Subsequent instances will not be able to create a new record due to an existing record, preventing them from executing the task.
-The completed task will be unregistered from the triggered table.
+The instance that first adds a record to the "triggered" table will be the one to trigger the cronjob task.
+Subsequent instances will be prevented from creating a new record due to an existing one, thereby preventing duplicate task executions.
+Completed tasks are then removed from the "triggered" table.

-Nevertheless, it is strongly advised for users of this project to establish an additional control mechanism on their own systems.
+However, it is strongly recommended that users implement additional control mechanisms on their own systems.

+## Contributing
+This project is open-source, and contributions are welcome.
+Feel free to contribute or provide feedback of any kind.

+## License
+This project is licensed under the Apache License.
+See the [LICENSE](LICENSE) file for more details.